+Standards of Quality:

+The Chamber supports increased state funding for the revised Standards of Quality by three percent per year until the local share of education costs does not exceed 65 percent and the state share is equal to 35 percent of total costs

+Pre-K Education:

+The Chamber supports consideration of innovative strategies, public and private, to enable availability of pre-K education.

+Educator Benefits and Attraction:

+The Chamber supports full restoration of cost of competing funding for teachers and support staff and funding to enable competitive and innovative compensation, as well as benefits packages, to attract and retain highly qualified teachers.
+The Chamber supports addressing the teacher shortage in the Commonwealth by refining and developing multiple streamlined affordable pathways into the profession to meet the needs of a variety of individuals, including career switchers, as well as to achieve a more diverse workforce within the educational community.

+Professional Development:

+The Chamber supports creating and fostering a culture that incentivizes excellence, innovation and initiative (beyond standardized tests scores as an evaluation method), and that includes meaningful professional development within our education system, to achieve maximum success.

+School Choice:

+The Chamber supports the choice for parents between traditional schools and other learning alternatives, and development of incentives to encourage "traditional" schools, teachers and administrators to innovate.
+The Chamber also supports flexible policies that enable public school attendance alternatives to assigned schools, such as open enrollment to better balance total enrollment among schools or enable students to pursue unique educational opportunities, and expansion of online education options for in-school and home-school students to foster successful individual educational outcomes;

+Charter and Magnet Schools:

+The Chamber supports the continued consideration and use, where and when they are deemed appropriate, of public charter schools and magnet schools that recognize that not all students learn in the same way or have the same interests, to expand the options available to Loudoun County students.
+The Chamber believes that local authorization and oversight of the inception, planning and support of public charter and magnet schools fosters cooperation and good will between these schools and school divisions and promotes the success of all students;

+Teacher Cabinet:

-- Increased state funding for the revised Standards of Quality by three percent per year until the local share of education costs does not exceed 65 percent and the state share is equal to 35 percent of total costs; - Consideration of innovative strategies, including private-sector funding, to enable availability of pre-K education; - Full restoration of cost of competing funding for teachers and support staff; - Funding to enable competitive and innovative compensation, as well as benefits packages, to attract and retain highly qualified teachers; - Creating a culture that incentivizes excellence, innovation and initiative (beyond standardized tests scores as an evaluation method), that includes meaningful professional development, must be created and fostered within our education system for it to achieve the maximum success. - Choice for parents between traditional schools and other learning alternatives, and development of incentives to encourage "traditional" schools, teachers and administrators to innovate.
-With reasonable parameters of space and distance, the Chamber believes every student should be able to choose his/her school and every student should be able to find a school within the County to foster successful individual educational outcomes; - Flexible policies that enable public school attendance alternatives, such as open enrollment to balance population among schools, and expansion of online education options for in-school and home-school students. - Providing authority to local school boards to determine its school calendar, including whether it makes sense for the local community to begin the school year prior to Labor Day; - Continued consideration and use of public charter schools and magnet schools that recognize that not all students learn in the same way or have the same interests, to expand the options available to Loudoun County students.
-The Chamber believes that local authorization and oversight of the inception, planning and support of public charter and magnet schools fosters cooperation and good will between these schools and school divisions and promotes the success of all students; - Creation of a Loudoun County Teacher Cabinet to provide an opportunity to actively engage a diverse group of Loudoun County teachers and seek input and innovative ideas from those teachers for consideration either within individual schools, as a pilot program, or system wide.
-This also provides an opportunity for stronger connectivity and engagement with our teachers and the opportunity to encourage them to share their ideas and successes so that others may have the chance to benefit from them as well.
-It also directly supports the development of a culture of excellence, innovation and initiative within our school system.
+The Chamber supports the creation of a Loudoun County Teacher Cabinet to provide an opportunity to actively engage a diverse group of Loudoun County teachers and seek input and innovative ideas from those teachers for consideration either within individual schools, as a pilot program, or systemwide.
+This would also provide an opportunity for stronger connectivity and engagement with our teachers and the opportunity to encourage them to share their ideas and successes so that others may have the chance to benefit from them as well.
+It would also directly support the development of a culture of excellence, innovation and initiative within our school system.

-We support addressing the teacher shortage in the Commonwealth by refining and developing multiple streamlined affordable pathways into the profession to meet the needs of a variety of individuals.
+Commercial Educational Projects:

-In an effort to support STEM at an early age for all students and its importance to workforce and economic development, we support projects such as the Children's Science Center to offer educational opportunities to the citizens and students of Loudoun County.
-Attractions such as the Children's Science Center will also be a significant tourist draw and will serve an economic benefit to the Loudoun economy.
+In an effort to support STEM-H at an early age for all students and its importance to workforce and economic development, we support projects such as the Children's Science Center, which will offer educational opportunities to the citizens and students of Loudoun County, be a significant tourist draw and thus provide an economic benefit to the Loudoun economy.